-It's said so often it has become cliché, but the truth is that the mind and body are genuinely connected.
+It's said so often it has become cliche, but the truth is that the mind and body are greatly connected.
 The way your body feels affects the way your mind feels, and vice versa.

-That's why one of the most important tools for fighting anxiety is sleep, and that's also why not getting enough sleep for multiple days in a row – also known as "sleep debt" – can be a serious problem for those living with anxiety and anxiety disorders.
+One of the most important tools for managing anxiety is good quality sleep.
+That's why not getting enough sleep for multiple days in a row also known as "sleep debt" can be a serious problem for those living with anxiety and anxiety disorders.

 Sleep Debt Can Cause Unusual Anxiety Problems

-Sleep debt can cause anxiety even in those that do not experience anxiety regularly.
+Sleep debt can cause increased anxiety even in those that do not experience anxiety regularly.
 When you don't get enough sleep, several issues affect your body that can ultimately lead to trouble with anxiety and stress.
-But sleep debt tends to affect those that already have anxiety the most and makes it harder to cope with symptoms.
+But sleep debt can particularly affect those that already have anxiety, making it harder to cope with symptoms.

 The Causes of Anxiety From Sleep Deprivation

 What's most interesting about sleep debt is that it doesn't just cause anxiety in one way.
 It causes multiple different issues that can all lead to an increase in your overall level of anxiety.
 Just some of the causes include: